ご利用について

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage I, stage II, and stage III anal cancer may include the following:
+Treatment of stage I, stage II, and stage III anal cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage IV anal cancer may include the following:
+Treatment of stage IV anal cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-In general, treatment for patients who have anal cancer and the human immunodeficiency virus (HIV) is similar to treatment for other patients, and these patients have similar outcomes.
-However, this treatment can further damage the weakened immune systems of patients who have HIV.
-Treatment in patients with a history of AIDS-related complications may require lower doses of anticancer drugs and radiation therapy than doses used for patients who do not have HIV.
+In general, treatment for people who have anal cancer and HIV is similar to treatment for other people, and these patients have similar outcomes.
+However, this treatment can further damage the weakened immune systems of people who have HIV.
+Treatment for people with a history of AIDS-related complications may require lower doses of anticancer drugs and radiation therapy than doses used for patients who do not have HIV.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For more information from the National Cancer Institute about anal cancer, see the following:
+For more information from the National Cancer Institute about anal cancer, visit:

 About PDQ